-Edward T. Hall developed the iceberg analogy for culture in 1976.
-Some aspects of culture are visible, and many others can only be suspected, guessed, or learned as people grow to understand cultures.
+Edward T. Hall developed the iceberg analogy for culture in 1976 to show how some aspects of culture are visible while many others can only be suspected, guessed, or learned as people grow to understand cultures.
 Like an iceberg, the visible part of culture is only a small part of a much larger whole.